-- 1. On the left navigation pane, click and select System > Email Notifications.
-The following pages appear: - Scheduler: Use to configure automatic email notification schedule for the events. - Permitted Recipients: Use to configure the recipient email addresses and domain names. - Configuration: Use to configure the event notification and data notification interfaces.
+On the left navigation pane, click and select System > Event Notifications.
+The following pages appear:

+- Notifications: Use to configure automatic email notification schedule for the events. - Permitted Recipients: Use to configure the recipient email addresses and domain names. - Configuration: Use to configure the event notification and data notification interfaces. - SNMP Server: Use to configure the receivers for SNMP Trap notifications sent from the GigaVUE-FM.